feboss/GuardianPOE/guardian.md

+---
+layout: post
-# Guardian Herald of Agony
+title:  "Guardian Herald of Agony"
+---

 ### Path of building